babelfish-for-postgresql/babelfish_project_website/README.md

 ## Credits

-This website was forked from the BSD-licensed [djangoproject.com](https://github.com/django/djangoproject.com).
+This website was forked from the BSD-licensed [djangoproject.com](https://github.com/django/djangoproject.com) and merged with just-the-docs theme.

 ## Copyright